Anti-Bribery for Sales · Module 1 of 2

 Cooper Banks

-Brought you something to look at.
 Greg gave me these Friday.
-I didn't accept, didn't decline.
-Renewal's tomorrow.
-I'd like a retrospective pre-clear so we can return them properly today.
+Didn't accept, didn't decline.
+Need a retrospective pre-clear so we can return them today.

 Lila Tran

-Cooper, the pre-clear form exists so I can answer before you take the offer home.
-You took it home for two nights and the game was Wednesday.
-The window for pre-clear closed Friday.
+Pre-clear exists so I can answer before you take the offer home.
+You held it for two nights.

 Cooper Banks